2019 Winter Wardrobe Essentials

 2. Snow Boots or Rain Boots

 If you live in an area that gets a lot of snow, you probably want snow boots in your wardrobe.
 I admit that I haven’t always had snow boots because a good leather riding boot can be worn in almost any condition you would need a snow boot for, but snow boots definitely keep you warmer than riding boots.
 If you’re in a warmer climate that doesn’t get much snow, rain boots would certainly suffice.
 When it’s cold, you can wear thick socks, or better yet, Smartwool inside.

 3. Ankle Boots

 While my ankle boots tend to take backseat to my tall boots during the colder months, there’s still a place for ankle boots in the wintertime.
 Ankle boots are great because of their versatility.
 They still keep your feet out of the mud and the muck, but you can wear them with just about every style of jeans and pants.
-If you prefer a bootcut or straight leg pant, you can wear them over top of your ankle boots.
+They look great with skinnies, or if you prefer a bootcut or straight leg pant, you can wear them over top of your ankle boots.
 The sock issue gets tricky with booties and skinny jeans in cold weather, but you can wear socks with some styles.
 I try to match the sock to the boot so it isn’t as noticeable.
 These are my favorite socks to wear with ankle boots.

 4. Skinny Jeans